 - 1. Verify power cord is stored. - 2.
 Verify water and sewer hoses are stored. - 3.
 Double check all hitch connections (if towing). - 4.
-Look under, over, and around the vehicle for any overlooked items. - Ensure all exterior compartments are closed and latched. - 6.
+Look under, over, and around the vehicle for any overlooked items. - 5.
+Ensure all exterior compartments are closed and latched. - 6.
 Check exterior lighting. - 7.
-Check torque of lug nuts. - 8.
+Check torque of wheel bolts or lug nuts - 8.
 Check tires for correct pressure.